-Receiving
+TEX Receiving

 Radio is receiving a call or data.

-Transmitting
+T Transmitting

 Radio is transmitting a call or data.

 Battery

-For IMPRES battery operation only- the icon shown indicates the charge remaining in the battery.
+For IMPRES [TM] battery operation only - the icon shown indicates the charge remaining in the battery.

-For all battery operation-the icon blinks when the battery is low.

-Received Signal Strength Indicator (RSSI)

-The number of bars displayed represents the received signal strength for the current site, for trunking only.
+For all battery operation - the icon blinks when the battery is low.
+Ta1 Received Signal Strength Indicator (RSSI) The number of bars displayed represents the received signal strength for the current site, for trunking only.
 The more stripes in the icon, the stronger the signal.

-Roaming

-The radio has roamed to and is currently registered to a foreign system.
+R .111 Roaming The radio has roamed to and is currently registered to a foreign system. + Direct On - Radio is currently configured for direct radio-to-radio communication (during conventional operation only).
+Off - Radio is connected with other radios through a repeater.
+Monitor (Carrier Squelch) Selected channel is being monitored (during conventional operation only).
+Table continued

-Direct

-On- Radio is currently configured for direct radio-to-radio communication (during conventional operation only).

-Off- Radio is connected with other radios through a repeater.

-Monitor (Carrier Squelch)

-Selected channel is being monitored (during conventional operation only).

-1/2 In-Call User Alert
+1/4 In-Call User Alert

-On- The feature is enabled.
-Voice muting of the affiliated trunking talks or selected conventional channel is activated.
+, On - The feature is enabled.
+Voice muting of the affiliated trunking talkgroup or selected conventional channel is activated.

 Off - The feature is disabled.
 Voice muting of the affiliated trunking talkgroup or selected conventional channel is deactivated.

 H or L Power Level

-L- Radio is set at Low power.
+L - Radio is set at Low power.

 H - Radio is set at High power.

 Z, Scan

+Z Scan Radio is scanning a scan list.

+Z Z o

 Radio is scanning a scan list.

+Radio is scanning a scan list.
+Priority Channel Scan Blinking dot - Radio detects activity on

-Z. Radio is scanning a scan list.
-Priority Channel Scan
+Radio is scanning a scan list.
+Priority Channel Scan Blinking dot - Radio detects activity on channel designated as Priority-One.
+Steady dot - Radio detects activity on

-Z. -

-X Vote Scan Enabled

-The vote scan feature is enabled.

-Ø Secure Operation

-On Secure operation.

-Off Clear operation.

-Blinking Receiving an encrypted voice call.
+Ø Secure Operation On - Secure operation.
+Off - Clear operation.
+Blinking - Receiving an encrypted voice call.

 Ø AES Secure Operation

-On- AES secure operation.
+HES On - AES secure operation.

-Off- Clear operation.
+Off - Clear operation.

-Blinking- call.
-Receiving an encrypted voice
+Blinking - Receiving an encrypted voice call.

 GPS Signal

-On- Feature is enabled and signal is available.
+On - Feature is enabled and signal is available.

-Off- Feature is disabled. ure is disabled.
+Off - Feature is disabled.

 Blinking - Feature is enabled, but no signal is available.

-IP User Login Indicator (IP Packet Data) 10 On - User is currently associated with the radio.
+IP User Login Indicator (IP Packet Data)

+On - User is currently associated with the radio.

 IP.
 Off - User is currently not associated with the radio.
-Blinking Device registration or user registration with the server failed due to an invalid username or pin.
-Inverted- User successfully login to the secured IP Packet Data. = Data Activity Data activity is present.
-Bluetooth On " Bluetooth is on and ready for Bluetooth connection.
+Blinking - Device registration or user registration with the server failed due to an invalid username or pin.
+Inverted - User successfully login to the secured IP Packet Data. = Data Activity Data activity is present.
+HEX Hexadecimal Indicates that the text entry is currently in hexadecimal mode.
+123 Numeric Indicates that the text entry is currently in numeric mode. АЬ↑ Start Case Indicates that the first character of the text entry is capitalized.
+Abc Mixed Case